-Breakfast consisted of lightly spiced pastirma, kaymak (clotted cream) with honey, fresh wild thyme, sheep’s and goat’s cheeses, aged Kaseri cheese, acuka (spicy tomato and walnut spread), olives, rose petal jam, grape molasses with tahini, candied unripe walnuts served with simit and acma breads.
-This feast was washed down with black tea and Turkish coffee made the right way (with a layer of crema that covers the coffee completely).
+The breakfast feast of typical Turkish breakfast ingredients including lightly spiced pastirma, kaymak (clotted cream) with honey, fresh wild thyme, sheep’s and goat’s cheeses, aged Kaseri cheese, acuka (spicy tomato and walnut spread), olives, rose petal jam, grape molasses with tahini, candied unripe walnuts served with simit and acma breads.
+It was all washed down with black tea and Turkish coffee made the right way (with a layer of crema that covers the coffee completely).

 After breakfast we took a walk up the hill and around the area surrounding the train station.
 Our next stop was at Kısmet Börekçisi where we sampled the freshly made borek.
 The outside was crisp and the inside surpringly tender and soft with a texture similar to fresh pasta.